 Alicia D.D.
 Spoor, Au.D. is Audiologist and President at Designer Audiology, LLC in Highland, Maryland.
 Prior to opening her own practice, Dr. Spoor worked at the Mayo Clinic Arizona on the hearing aid team and the cochlear implant team and in two Maryland private practices.
 Dr. Spoor is professionally involved at both the national and state levels.
-She is currently the Secretary for the Academy of Doctors of Audiology (ADA), Chair of the Audiology Quality Consortium (AQC), and Legislative Chair for the Maryland Academy of Audiology (MAA).
-She previously chaired ADA’s Advocacy Committee and was President of MAA in 2010.
-Dr. Spoor is also a member of the American Academy of Audiology’s (AAA) Strategic Document Committee on Adult Hearing Screening and is a contributing author to the third edition of Audiology Practice Management.
+She is currently the President-Elect for the Academy of Doctors of Audiology (ADA) and Legislative Chair for the Maryland Academy of Audiology (MAA).
+She previously chaired ADA’s Advocacy Committee, the initial Chair of the Audiology Quality Consortium, and was President of MAA in 2010.
+Dr. Spoor is also a founding member of the American Academy of Audiology’s (AAA) Strategic Document Committee on Adult Hearing Screening and is a contributing author to the third edition of Audiology Practice Management.
 Dr. Spoor has presented at universities, local, and national conferences on a variety of audiology and advocacy-related topics in the past.
-Recently, Dr. Spoor was named a VIP- Very Important Professional, Successful by 40 by The Daily Record (Baltimore, MD) and a finalist in the Hearing Care Practitioners category of Oticon's Focus on People award.
+Dr. Spoor was named a Leading Women (2106) by The Daily Record, a ClearSound SuperHEARo, a finalist in the Hearing Care Practitioners category of Oticon's Focus on People, inaugural Craig W. Johnson Advocacy Award winner by ADA, and VIP- Very Important Professional, Successful by 40 by The Daily Record (Baltimore, MD).
 Outside of work, Alicia enjoys traveling with her husband, spending time with her dog, attending music and theater events, and playing soccer.

 Good Morning!I think I have more questions for you to consider before providing an answer.
 The audiometric data provided does not include whether your hearing loss is...
 Read more